 Should I Feed My Pet Snake Live Prey?

 Even though snakes in the wild pursue live prey, it’s better to feed your critter at home with prey, which is already dead.

-Like mentioned before, live animals can cause damage to your pet snake.
+As mentioned before, live animals can cause damage to your pet snake.